AvanDokkum/my-learning-image-processing-project/README.md

 - What does chrominance subsampling mean?
 - What is discrete cosine transform (dct) and how does it work?
 - What is Huffman coding theory and how is it used?
+- What is the difference between al image formats?

 AI explaining concepts: